cseickel/dotfiles/alerts/triage.md

 ## Status Codes

-- A: Alert (important but not critical, will trigger desktop notification)
+- C: Critical (requires immediate human attention)
-- D: Dismiss (not important, ignore)
+- A: Alert (important but not critical, will be batched)
-- N: Critical (requires immediate human attention)
+- D: Dismiss/Done (not important, ignore)
 - U: Unknown (no matching rule, needs human classification)

 ## Output Format